BoS is a reaction game similar to snap, except with more players and subtantially more drinking.

 BoS (or just “buckets”) is played with a shortened deck, with no jesters and four cards more than the number the players require (although an eight card drittsekk has been known to work with a sufficiently large number of players).
 Fives are included in the shortened deck — hence with five players the fives, aces, kings, queens, jacks and tens will be in play.
 The game is best played with a small number of people (4-8).

 Each player is dealt four cards, and the remaining cards in the deck in play are placed in the centre of the playing area as a target (some variations have no target).
 All drinks are best cleared from the playing area.

-A "winning hand" is either four cards of the same numerical value, or a straight flush (cards of consecutive increasing value in the same suit).
-Bluffing is allowed - some (not all) variants allow hitting the target so long as you're not pinned their by the other players, and if there is a target then hitting the table beside the target is also reasonable.
-However, being the player with his hand on the target and not having a winning hand (known as "revoking") will invoke a half pint fine.
+A “winning hand” is either four cards of the same numerical value, or a straight flush (cards of consecutive increasing value in the same suit).
+Bluffing is allowed — some (not all) variants allow hitting the target so long as you’re not pinned their by the other players, and if there is a target then hitting the table beside the target is also reasonable.
+However, being the player with their hand on the target and not having a winning hand (known as “revoking”) will invoke a half pint fine.

 Fives are a complication.
 If a player wins with four fives, all the other players must drink a pint fine (some variants are more lenient).
 However, each five you have in your hand at the time a hand finishes is worth a fine.
 An optional rule is that three fives in a player's hand requires that player to buy a round of whisky, although a pint (or even half pint) fine is sometimes considered a valid substitution.
 Hence fives often get passed on, and four fives are relatively rare.